francisstephan/farsiscript/README.md

 + Eclipse Public License 1.0, for Clojurescript
 + MIT, for Reagent
 + BSD, for React
-+ Eclipse Public License, for the present software
++ MIT, for the present software